 3. High Fitness Levels

-At high school levels, many athletes would not have reached their maximal physical development yet no matter how much they train.
-Physiologically speaking, the development in this area in youths is very varied.
+HHiManyetes would not have reached their maximal physical development yet at high school levels, no matter how much they train.
+Physiologically speaking, the development of youths in this area is very varied.
 Some children reach a high fitness standard faster than others, while others have body types that will only respond to training optimally when they get older.
-Hence, it can be assumed that a team with the fittest group of players will have the most advantage.
-No matter how skillful your opponents are, if you are fitter than him or her, you will be able to overcome your lack of fitness by reacting rapidly to overcome your short fall.
-Let’s say, you are out dribbled by a more skillful opponent in soccer.
+Hence, it can be assumed that a team with the fittest players will have the most advantage.
+No matter how skillful your opponents are, if you are fitter than them, you can overcome your lack of fitness by reacting rapidly to overcome your short fall.
+Let’s say you are out-dribbled by a more skillful opponent in soccer.

 4. Understanding Overall Team Play